Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Cab through the streets of Edinburgh| ©Mark Morgan

 Traveling with a group of people?
 Maybe there are not enough of you to fill a coach, but a cab or shuttle will do.
-The total trip takes about an hour, although the price of the trip is high (approximately 45€ one way).
+The total journey time is about an hour, although the fare is high (approximately 45€ one way).

-Normal cabs can be booked through an online form in most cases, but if you prefer to order a VTC from an app like Uber, you can do that too.
+Normal cabs can be booked through an online form in most cases, but if you prefer to order a VTC from an app such as Uber, you can do that too.
 This company operates in Scotland and the rates, although similar, are somewhat lower compared to cabs.

 Interesting facts